-All I had to do was create a new story in the book of death when I was asked.
+All I had to do was create a new story in the Book Of Death when I was directed to.
 Nonsense, I thought, even though my name was on the table of contents as the author of the next chapter.
-This book seemed meaningless to me as a chain letter, something to dispose of, not to be taken seriously.
-The instructions were to write a personal horror story about your best friend, using a pen filled with blood in the pages next to your name.
-That’s all I had to do, then continue with my own life.
-When I finally believed in the book of death, the chapter that I was supposed to write was already written by my best friend.
-That was not my script, so I tried to appeal to the gods of its design.
+This Book Of death was meaningless to me as a chain letter.
+It was something to dispose of, not to be taken seriously.
+The instructions were to write a horror story about the death of a close friend or relative, using a pen filled with their blood on the pages next to your name.
+That’s what I was told to do if I wanted to continue with my own life.
+When I finally believed in the Book Of Death, the chapter that I was supposed to write had been written by my best friend.
+He wrote a horror story about me, using my blood to save his own life.
+But that was not my script, so I prayed to the gods of its design.

-My fingers no longer had the flesh, muscle to hold the button down.
-It didn’t matter though, as the little bastards ate through the IV line.
+My fingers were bones with no muscle to hold the button down.
+It didn’t matter, as the little bastards ate through the IV line.
 I guess it’s true, rats will eat anything.
-I guess I tasted better than my friend.
-The TV was still on, but I couldn’t see anymore.
-They started on my eyes, but I don’t feel anything anymore.
-I was in shock, or just close to death.
-I chanted in my mind.
+Maybe I tasted better than my friend.
+The TV was still on, but I couldn’t see because they started eating my eyes.
+Close to death, I chanted in my mind.

 Copyright © 2018 Darnell Cureton.
 All Rights Reserved